If you're in dispute with a company, or have a serious complaint about a company, the small claims court could help you

-Although the small claims court is a simple way to settle a dispute, it should only be used as a last resort.
+The small claims court can be a simple way to settle a dispute, but usually it should only be used as a last resort.

 When to use the small claims court

-You can use the small claims court for most breach of contract claims.
+You can use the small claims court for most contract claims.

 This means the small claims track process can be used for many consumer problems ranging from unfairly issued parking tickets to retailers who refuse to take responsibility for their faulty goods.

-There is a small claims track limit.
+There is a small claims track claim limit.
 The total you can claim in England and Wales is £10,000.
 In Scotland and Northern Ireland it's £3,000.

 There are a couple of key exceptions to this.
 You can't claim up to this amount for housing disrepair or personal injury, the limit for these is £1,000.

 But even if your claim is within the claims limit, a judge may decide that a case cannot be heard as a small claim if the case is believed to be too complex.

-You will be asked whether you would like to be referred to a mediation service before you proceed with a small claims court claim in England and Wales.
+You will be asked whether you would like to be referred to a mediation service after you commence a small claims court claim in England and Wales.

-This is to improve awareness of Alternative Dispute Resolution and encourage parties to use it, so all small claims will be automatically referred to mediation.
+This is to improve awareness of Alternative Dispute Resolution and encourage parties to use it.

-For the hearing itself, the mediator will ensure that both parties are aware that the process is not a judicial hearing and that the mediator will not take sides but take a neutral role.
+For the mediation itself, the mediator will ensure that both parties are aware that the process is not a judicial hearing and that the mediator will not take sides but take a neutral role.

 The outcome of the mediation could be something other than money - possibly an apology or an agreement for a trader to return and do the faulty work again.

-- The small claims limit is £10,000 in England and Wales
+- The small claims court limit is £10,000 in England and Wales

 - You can claim up to £3,000 in Scotland and Northern Ireland